1. Introduction

 - Contact Information: Email address, phone number.

-- Space Information: Address and detailed information of the registered space.
+- Space Information: Address and detailed information, and high-resolution images of the registered space.

-- Booking Information: Date and time of bookings, payment method and amount, and contact details (name, email, phone number) provided at the time of booking.
+- Booking Information: Date and time of bookings and contact details (name, email, phone number) provided at the time of booking.

 This refers to any additional information that you voluntarily provide while using the service.